 - How to Build a Website From Scratch: A 9-Step Quickstart Guide for Beginners

-Another huge ecommerce platform that directly competes with Amazon is eBay.
-The company, based in San Jose, California, was founded in 1995.
+Another massive ecommerce platform that directly competes with Amazon is eBay.
+The online marketplace company, based in San Jose, California, was founded in 1995.

-Being essentially a big garage sale versus a marketplace gives eBay a unique position over Amazon.
+Being essentially a big garage sale versus a general online marketplace gives eBay a unique position over Amazon.

 Moving closer to the discount department store concept, another great example of an Amazon competitor is Walmart.
 One of the oldest companies on this list, it was founded in 1962 by Sam Walton in Rogers, Arkansas.